Sport Management Internships

-The internship takes place at the conclusion so that sites can be assume students have internalized the concepts, principles, and theories learned in their classes and are prepared to apply these to real-world situations.
-In addition, should an intern be offered a full-time position with the site, he/she will have completed all coursework and is prepared to begin working (Cuneen & Sidwell, 2003).
+The internship takes place at the conclusion of the academic program so that sites can assume students have internalized the concepts, principles, and theories learned in their classes and are prepared to apply these to real-world situations.
+In addition, should an intern be offered a full-time position with the site, he/she will have completed all coursework and is prepared to begin employment upon graduation (Cuneen & Sidwell, 2003).

 Because interns have made a full-time commitment to the site, they need to evaluate their continued involvement in extra-curricular activities and outside work in order to be fully committed to their internship experience (Cuneen & Sidwell, 2003).